 PDF accessibility refers to the ability of a PDF document to be accessed and read by everyone, including individuals with disabilities.
 This involves creating a document with proper tagging, structure, and alternative text, in order for assistive technologies to correctly read and convey the content.
 The following resources can act as a starting point to understanding how to make PDF’s accessible.
 The Digital Content Accessibility Training will walk you through the steps of making PDF’s accessible.

-Accessibility Automated Checkers and Validators
+Automated Checkers and Validators

 Like all automated validators, these tools serve as a starting point for reviewing PDF accessibility.
 However, they should not be relied upon for a comprehensive assessment.
 Effectively using these tools requires understanding how to interpret their results and following up with a more detailed, manual evaluation.

-Visit Accessibility Testing Tools for additional tools.
+Visit Testing Tools for additional resources.

 Additional Resources

-Visit UO Digital Accessibility for resources for university employees related to creating and maintaining accessible digital content and services.
-If you have questions or need to consult with an expert, email the Digital Accessibility Architect
+Visit Digital Accessibility @ UO for resources for university employees related to creating and maintaining accessible digital content and services.
+If you have questions or need to consult with an expert, email the Digital Accessibility Architect.